10-3-pursuit/lab-app-planning-erds/README.md

 ![](./assets/untitled-18.jpeg)

+##### DATA-MODELING AND DESIGNING AN API

+We'll create an ERD (Entity Relationship Diagram) for an outdoor equipment rental business idea.

+Feel free to work with a partner or in a group, or alone if you are so inclined

 ### API Planning Lab - Set Sail on a Code-Free Lab Activity

 You'll submit your ERDs to Canvas, so make sure you create them in a way that can be submitted as a web URL (link to a photo of drawings or using a drawing app or an ERD app).

-##### DATA-MODELING AND DESIGNING AN API

-In this course, we stay indoors, we don't interact with the outside world much, and we jump into stuff without much planning.

-Let's try to change one of those things today.
+### The Business

+#### Outdoor Equipment Rentals

-We'll create an ERD (Entity Relationship Diagram) for an outdoor equipment rental business idea.
+We want to create the api for an outdoor rental business.

-This activity is recommended to be done in the following way:
+Let's think about some the data we may need just to get you started.

+As you build out your ERD, you may want to add, remove and change any fields for your tables, depending on how you end up visualizing this business.

+**HINT:** Keep tables as simple as you can and try not to repeate fields referencing the same entity.

+- customers

+  - name
+  - address
+  - membership (trial, single, family, corporate discount)

+- store locations

+  - address
+  - staff
+  - equipment on hand

+- staff info

+  - staff, customers, similar info. you decide

+- rental

+  - staffer who made the transaction
+  - customer
+  - inventory
+  - rental start
+  - rental end

-- 30 minutes: pairs
+- equipment

-  - design your initial ERD
-- 20 minutes pair + pair for groups of four
-  - compare and contrast with your new partners
+  - type (water, winter etc.)
+  - store location
+  - is rented?
+  - condition (new, excellent, fair - maybe a photo for insurance purposes?)
+  - level of insurance required to rent
+  - recommended additional equipment (ie if kayak, then life vest, oars, first aid kit, roof rack....)
-  - choose one ERD to build and change
+  - cost to rent
-- 10 minutes fours + fours for groups of eight
-  - compare and contrast with your new partners
+  - how many people to use it (single, pair, group...)
+  - experience level (novice, expert)
-  - choose one ERD to build and change etc.
+  - cost to replace

-Then when the whole class is together, spend another 10 - 15 minutes talking through each of the different ERDs,
+  - brand

 - What are the challenges of building ERDs?